only .99 cents. No internet required. Some like to listen and learn and not just read.

-2. Ensure the continued evaluation of all Soldiers under their command or supervision
+2. Ensure evaluation of all Soldiers under their command.

-3. Review monthly Suspension of Favorable Personnel Actions Management Report (AAA–095)
+3. Review monthly Suspension of Favorable Personnel Actions.

 A: 1.
-Assist commanders and supervisors in ensuring that individuals who exceed body fat standards receive nutrition and weight reduction counseling from a registered dietitian, if available
+Assist commanders and supervisors in ensuring that individuals who exceed body fat standards receive nutrition and weight reduction counseling.

-2. Identify those individuals who have a pathological condition requiring medical treatment
+2. Identify individuals who have a condition requiring medical treatment.

-4. Advise Soldiers that while various medical conditions, environmental conditions, functional limitations (temporary or permanent physical profiles), and/or medications may contribute to weight gain, they are still required to meet the body fat standard
+4. Advise Soldiers that medical conditions, environmental conditions, functional limitations and or medications may contribute to weight gain.

-6. At the request of a commander, provide education and information to Soldiers on healthy eating behaviors
+6. provide education and information to Soldiers on healthy eating behaviors.

 19. Para 2-15 If a registered dietitian is not available who may provide nutrition and weight reduction counseling?